ClayLipscomb/Odapter/README.md

 * Generates adapter class for each package with respective method for each procedure/function
 * Generates nested DTO class and interface for each record type
 * Translates all common Oracle data types to C#
-* Configurable translation of Oracle REF CURSROR (typed and untyped) to C# IList<T>, ICollection<T>, or List<T>
+* Configurable translation of Oracle REF CURSROR (typed and untyped) to IList<T>, ICollection<T>, or List<T>
 * Configurable translation of Oracle integer-indexed associative array type to IList<T> or List<T> of value type
-* Configurable translation of Oracle INTEGER, NUMBER, DATE, TIMESTAMP types to C#, including options for ODP.NET safe types (OracleDecimal, OracleDate, OracleTimestamp)
+* Configurable translation of Oracle INTEGER, NUMBER, DATE, TIMESTAMP types, including options for ODP.NET safe types (OracleDecimal, OracleDate, OracleTimestamp)
-* Configurable translation of Oracle BLOB and CLOB/NCLOB types to C#, including options for ODP.NET safe types (OracleBlob, OracleClob)
+* Configurable translation of Oracle BLOB and CLOB/NCLOB types, including options for ODP.NET safe types (OracleBlob, OracleClob)
 * Translates Oracle IN, OUT and IN OUT parameters to C#
-* Translates Oracle optional (defaulted) parameters to C# (4.0+)
+* Translates Oracle optional (defaulted) parameters to (C# 4.0+)
 * Generates standalone DTO class for each object type, table, and view
 * Configurable for either auto-implemented, or protected field wrapped, DTO properties
 * Generates ancestor adapter class and DTO classes for customization